This site uses affiliate links and I may earn a commission at no extra cost to you.

-This quick and easy recipe for stir-fried Baby Bok Choy with Soy Sauce and Garlic delivers a restaurant-quality side dish full of savory and umami flavors!
-It is one of our favorite ways to enjoy this humble green leafy vegetable together with any grilled and fried mains.
-Aside from being absolutely delicious, it is also nutritious, budget-friendly, and is done in less than 15 minutes!
+This quick and easy recipe for stir fried baby bok choy with garlic and soy sauce delivers a restaurant-quality side dish full of savory and umami flavors.
+Aside from being absolutely delicious, it is also nutritious, budget-friendly, and ready in less than 15 minutes!

 completed baby bok choy with soy sauce and garlic on a white serving tray against a white background